 If a parcel offered at tax sale has a mobile home on it, the sale is for the real property (land) only and does not include the mobile home.
-Mobile homes are considered personal property, unless they are on a permanent foundation.
+Mobile homes that are not on a permanent or fixed foundation are considered personal property.